Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/2-call-arm/README.md

 * A modern web browser.
 This sample uses **ES6** conventions and will not run on **Internet Explorer**.
 * An **Azure AD** tenant.
 For more information, see: [How to get an Azure AD tenant](https://docs.microsoft.com/azure/active-directory/develop/test-setup-environment#get-a-test-tenant)
 * A user account in your **Azure AD** tenant.
 This sample will not work with a **personal Microsoft account**.
 If you're signed in to the [Azure portal](https://portal.azure.com) with a personal Microsoft account and have not created a user account in your directory before, you will need to create one before proceeding.
-* [An Azure Storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) To access Azure Storage you will  need an active storage accunt.
+* [An Azure Storage account](https://docs.microsoft.com/azure/storage/common/storage-account-create?tabs=azure-portal) To access Azure Storage you will  need an active storage account.

 ## Setup the sample